Enhancing Generalizable 6D Pose Tracking of an In-Hand Object with Tactile Sensing: Experiments

 \subsection{Kinematics-only Pose Tracking}

-Leveraging the kinematic cues from tactile sensors, object velocities $\{v, \omega\}$ can be estimated at the speed of 63 FPS on average employing kinematic-constrained optimization.
-According to the predicted kinematic state $\{v, \omega\}$, we can compute the difference of object pose between adjacent frames by Equation \ref{equa:kinematic}.
-Adding this pose difference to the last pose estimation could directly predict the current pose, thereby achieving a continuous pose tracking procedure.
-We treat this method as a kinematics-based baseline in the following experiments.
+Leveraging the kinematic cues from tactile sensors, object velocities $\{v, \omega\}$ can be estimated at the speed of 63 FPS on average via kinematic optimization and slippage estimation.
+Based on $\{v, \omega\}$, we can compute the difference of object pose between adjacent frames by Equation \ref{equa:kinematic}.
+Adding this pose difference to the last pose estimation could directly predict the current pose, hence a continuous pose tracking procedure can be achieved.
+This method is regarded as a tactile baseline approach in the following experiments.